When Joan Showalter ’55 spoke, people listened.

 After Showalter introduced Beldegreen to William & Mary through the alumni trips, Beldegreen participated in the Roanoke alumni chapter’s Habitat for Humanity projects and served as its website administrator.
 In 2006, the W&M Alumni Association board recognized her as an honorary alumna.

-One student already benefiting from their generosity is Katelyn Housler M.B.A. ’23, a current recipient of the Lura Dixon Showalter fellowship.
-This summer, Housler is working with ThredUp — the largest online retailer for secondhand clothes — as a product management intern.
+One student already benefiting from their generosity is Katelyn Housler M.B.A. ’23, a recipient of the Lura Dixon Showalter fellowship.
 She hopes to pursue a career in marketing for a company that promotes sustainable initiatives.

-Housler met recently with Kate DeBruin and her mother, Joan, and learned a bit more about Joan Showalter.
+Housler met earlier this year with Kate DeBruin and her mother, Joan, and learned a bit more about Joan Showalter.

-“It was amazing to hear about her legacy as one of the first heads of HR at CBS and how hard she worked in her lifetime,” Housler said.
+“It was amazing to hear about her legacy as one of the first heads of HR at CBS,” Housler says.
 “Just to be able to look up to someone like that inspires you to pave your own path and try to work as hard as you can, so you can leave a similar legacy.”